Top Saskatchewan Winter Destinations

 Where to stay: Discover Ness Creek

 With a three-month season (mid-December to mid-March), opportunities for winter anglers to get out on the ice are countless.
 There is an abundance of great fishing lakes across central Saskatchewan.
 With a world-record ice fishing catch in the books, Tobin Lake, near Nipawin and Carrot River, should be one of your go-to spots for that trophy walleye.
-This area is also a part of the 1000s Miles of Snow network and home to some of the province’s most popular snowmobile trails.
-Downhill skiing and snowboarding fun await at nearby Wapiti Valley Ski Hill.
+This area is also a part of the 1,000 Miles of Snow network and home to some of the province’s most popular snowmobile trails.
+Downhill skiing and snowboarding fun await at nearby Wapiti Valley Ski & Board Resort.
+Trapper Creek Outfitters (Nipawin) and Campbell's Racing Sled Dogs (Melfort) offer dogsledding adventures in the area.

 In the province’s northwest, Meadow Lake Provincial Park is the ideal location for winter adventure.
 With more than 20 lakes, rivers and streams within its boundaries, the park has no shortage of ice.
 Set up a hut, drill some holes and spend the afternoon ice fishing.
 Explore the expansive park by snowmobile on more than 175 km of trails.
-Make Waters Edge Eco Lodge at Greig Lake your home base as you spend the day snowshoeing, cross-country skiing or skating.
+Make Waters Edge Eco Lodge or one of the new four-season cabins at Lake Time Rentals at Greig Lake your home base as you spend the day snowshoeing, cross-country skiing or skating.

-Book a four-season condo or cabin rental at Madge Lake Retreats and wander the snow maze in the Fern Campground, crokicurl or lace up for a bonfire skate at Duck Mountain Provincial Park.
+Book a four-season condo or cabin rental at Madge Lake Retreats at Duck Mountain Provincial Park.
 Bring your snowmobile and ride the 70 km of snowmobile trails with varied terrain, or pull out the downhill skis or snowboard and hit the slopes at Duck Mountain Ski Area.
 Five cosy warm-up shelters greet cross-country skiers on the 60 km of maintained trails in the park.

 Echo Valley Provincial Park/Katepwa Point Provincial Park/Qu’Appelle Valley

 Soak up nature and breathe in the crisp winter air as you skate through the trees at Echo Valley Provincial Park.
-Skate the Park is a unique 2-km skating trail that winds through the Aspen Campground.
-At Mission Ridge Winter Park, near Fort Qu'Appelle, strap on your snowboard and clear the frost from your goggles as you take to one of the 12 runs.
+Skate the Park is a unique skating loop that winds through the Aspen Campground.
+Kids can also enjoy the Ninja Warrior-style course with a slackline, bouldering wall and zipline.
+Following a day of outdoor activities, warm up with a self-guided sauna session – a new offering in the park this winter with Back2Nature Wellness and Adventures.
+At Mission Ridge Winter Park, near Fort Qu'Appelle, strap on your snowboard and clear the frost from your goggles as you take to one of the 15 runs.
 The ski hill also has two terrain parks, a tube park, three conveyor lifts and a triple chair lift.
 Throw on your winter jacket, ski pants and helmet and ride the more than 350 km of snowmobile trails in the area.
 The Qu’Appelle Valley lakes are also favourite ice fishing spots in southern Saskatchewan.